BaratiLab/Hagen-Poiseuille-Flow-with-LSTM/README.md

 This tutorial outlines how to model developing Hagen-Poiseuille flow with LSTM using Python in Jupyter Notebook.
-The goal is to train an LSTM model to predict a timme series of developing velocity profiles given only boundary condiƟons of the flow.
+The goal is to train an LSTM model to predict a timme series of developing velocity profiles given only boundary condtions of the flow.
 The tutorial is divided into 4 parts:
 1. Package installation
 2. Review of developing Hagen-Poiseuille flow and LSTM
 3. Data Preparatioon